In a world where third-party cookies and data are quickly disappearing, collecting your own first-party customer data is critical.

 Outlining your business’s goal for collecting data will help you determine which data collection methods to use, how much to collect, and what to do with the information once you have it.

-The answer to this question depends on your data collection goals.
-Your team could collect many types of data like statistical information and qualitative data like preferences and motivations.
+Your team could collect many types of data, such as statistical information and qualitative data, like preferences and motivations.

 A popular customer data storage solution is a customer relationship management (CRM) platform.
 A CRM platform enables you to collect and store tons of customer data so you can use it to strengthen customer relationships and drive more sales.